 College goal: $750 million

-The Campaign for Carolina seeks to raise an unprecedented $4.25 billion by Dec.
-31, 2022, to move the University forward and make a difference for people in North Carolina, across the country and around the world.
-To date, the University has secured $4.7 billion in gifts and commitments, with $715 million coming from nearly 23,000 alumni and generous friends of the College of Arts and Sciences.
-The Foundation elicits support for the College’s top priorities, including the Chancellor’s Science Scholars Program, Convergent Science, the Program for Public Discourse and Southern Futures.
-These initiatives illustrate the College’s commitment to reimagining the arts and sciences for the public good — for all kind.
+The University-wide Campaign for Carolina raised more than $5 billion.
+The College’s goal in the Campaign for Carolina was $750 million.
+More than 23,500 alumni and generous friends of the College of Arts and Sciences contributed $751 million for College students, faculty and programs.
+The Arts and Sciences Foundation elicits support for the College’s top priorities, including the Chancellor’s Science Scholars Program, Convergent Science, the Program for Public Discourse and Southern Futures.
+These initiatives illustrate the College’s commitment to reimagining the arts and sciences for the public good.